Rituals

 Those who were keen and brave (most of us) spent the night in the North Thornborough Henge, which is wooded, under the dripping canapy of trees, watching the sun go down, rather a lot of rain falling, and the sun rising at 3.35am in the morning.
 Damp and cheerful we made our way home (2008) ( a slighly drier experience in 2009).
 Please respectfully note this is not an open-to-all-comers free for all event.

-Samhain takes place at Hallowe'en (All Hallows' Eve) and celebrates the "Third Harvest", the harvest of souls.
-The dead are acknowledged, the veil between this world and the next is thin, and the ancestors may commuicate with more ease.
+Samhain takes place at Hallowe'en (All Hallows' Eve, October 31st) and celebrates the "Third Harvest", the harvest of souls.
+The dead are acknowledged, the veil between this world and the next is thin, and our Blessed Ancestors are honoured with offerings and rituals.
+In recent years the Kith have gratefully enjoyed Samhain rituals organised by San Yates at a sacred site.

 The Winter Solstice, also known as Yule, heralds the shortest day, with the least hours of light.
 The Oak King fights the Holly King (oh yes we do) and the Oak King always wins.
 Light reigns and the nights get shorter from then on.
 Those stalwarts who have thermal undies camp out at Thornborough.
 The rest of us pack hot water bottles in our beds and turn on electric blankets.